 Centralizing Control of Your Backup Plans with AWS Backup

-Besides learning AWS Backup, you can also boost your skills using the AWS learning Kit.
+Besides learning AWS, you can also boost your skills using the AWS learning Kit.

 What is AWS Backup?